-Recommended guidelines for JPR Review papers:
+Recommended guidelines for submissions:

-2. There is no specific length requirement for a Review paper but most papers should be between 3000 and 4000 words.
+2. There is no specific length requirement for a Review paper, but most papers should be between 3000 and 4000 words.

-8. In-text citations - (Name, year)
+8. In-text citations should be presented using the (Name, year) format.

 Click here for Formatting Guidelines